opengeospatial/bblocks/generateddocs/markdown/geo/json-fg/featureCollection/index.md

-# JSON-FG Feature (Schema)
+# JSON-FG Feature Collection (Schema)

-`ogc.geo.json-fg.feature` *v0.1*
+`ogc.geo.json-fg.featureCollection` *v0.1*

-A OGC Features and Geometries JSON (JSON-FG) Feature, extending GeoJSON to support a limited set of additional capabilities that are out-of-scope for GeoJSON, but that are important for a variety of use cases involving feature data.
+A collection of OGC Features and Geometries JSON (JSON-FG) Features, extending GeoJSON to support a limited set of additional capabilities that are out-of-scope for GeoJSON, but that are important for a variety of use cases involving feature data.

 [*Maturity*](https://github.com/cportele/ogcapi-building-blocks#building-block-maturity): Proposal